"HVAC - R22-Based - What Are Normal Pressures (Temperatures)?"

 All systems use R22 refrigerant.

-A HVAC gauges manifold shows pressure and temperature for both low and high pressure lines as seen at the compressor.
+A HVAC gauges manifold shows and temperature for both low and high pressure lines as seen at the compressor.

 The low pressure side is the larger of the 2 pipes coming out of or going into the outside compressor unit.